 Coastal Rope Tray Supplies:

-- 3-4 packs of sisal rope (Dollar Tree has packs of 6.4ft long)
+- 3-4 packs of sisal rope (Dollar Tree has packs of 6.4ft long) + 1-2 packs for coasters

-- cotton rope (DT as well)
+- white cotton rope to trim the coasters with (DT as well)

 - hot glue gun & glue